 It was a day of celebration, music, dancing, village fundraising, and also a time to honor the top students from each academic level.
 As was evidenced on the day of the celebration, the new classrooms have already become a vital part of the village.
 Hundreds traveled a great distance on foot to attend the opening celebration, many of whom took refuge in the classrooms overnight due to a great thunderstorm and downpour that made travel to their homes very difficult, if not impossible.
 (Note: Rain during a celebration is considered a blessing in Uganda.)

 As of September 2019, there are now 8 teachers with 175 children attending the school.
 They have already outgrown our new building and are still using the shade structure for the nursery school classes.
 There are still just as many kids in the village whose parents can’t afford to send all their children to school.
 The villagers are mostly subsistence farmers with little income.

 Learn how to make a huge difference in a Mubaku Village child’s life by sponsoring a year of schooling for just $50

 There is so much more to do!
 We need more classrooms, more school supplies, more teachers, dorms, housing for teachers, a kitchen for the school, and much more.

 Sept 8, 2019 Dedication of the school

 There was so much dancing at the dedication.
-It was interesting how this dance started out with just one women singing and then drums were added.
+It was interesting how this dance started with just one woman singing, and then drums were added.
 Then people started joining in.
 It was so fun!

 This is what matters to us.
-Students arriving to use a school in order to gain the advantage that education will give them, their families and their village.
+Students arriving to use a school to gain the advantage that education will give them, their families, and their village.